ComparativeGenomicsToolkit/cactus/doc/progressive.md

 ## Pre-Alignment Checklist

-* Are the input sequences softmasked with RepeatMasker?
+* Are the input sequences softmasked (ideally with RepeatMasker, but WindowMasker may be sufficient)?
 For mammals we expect at least 40% of the genome to be masked this way.
+You can use the `cactus_analyseAssembly` tool (included in cactus, and who's output is logged by Cactus) to check how masked the gnomes are.
 * Have you run a small [test alignment](../examples/evolverMammals.txt) to make sure Cactus is properly installed?
 * Do you have at least one outgroup species?